 When the weekend rolls around, I live for savory and delicious breakfast recipes.
 Recently, I posted my Chickpea Omelette, Vegan Breakfast Casserole, and Vegan Breakfast Tacos.
 This weekend, however, I decided to make a savory tofu vegetable frittata recipe.

-Although I usually use extra-frim tofu for this recipe, when I tried to make a vegetable frittata the first time, it was an epic fair.
+Although I usually use extra-frim tofu for this recipe, it was an epic fair when I tried to make a vegetable frittata the first time.
 Of course, it tasted okay, but it didn't have the necessary texture, and it fell apart.

-For those of you who are new to vegan cooking, or cooking altogether, we all make mistakes in the kitchen, and they usually result in learning a lot about how to cook.
+For those of you who are new to vegan cooking or cooking altogether, we all make mistakes in the kitchen, which usually results in learning a lot about cooking.

 So, if you aren't a cook or don't think you can cook, keep trying.
 All it takes is a little practice!

 HOW TO MAKE THE TOFU FRITTATA BATTER

 As I said previously, you need to use firm tofu for making a vegetable frittata.
 Tofu, for example, comes in several different textures:

 Silken tofu, for instance, contains the most water of all the tofu textures.
 Thick and creamy, silken tofu's texture is comparable to custard or thick yogurt.
 I use silken tofu for dressings, sauces, dips, or egg replacement when baking.

-On the other hand, medium tofu is a little bit denser than silken tofu, but it is still really delicate and falls apart easily.
-In fact, I rarely buy medium tofu since I prefer a firmer and less spongy tofu texture.
+On the other hand, medium tofu is a little denser than silken tofu, but it is still really delicate and quickly falls apart.
+Therefore, I rarely buy medium tofu since I prefer a firmer and less spongy tofu texture.